Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 What Causes Video Call Fatigue

-• Physical constriction — you stay in a narrow frame, limiting movement and posture changes
+- Physical constriction — you stay in a narrow frame, limiting movement and posture changes that normally help regulate mental load

-• Self-view anxiety — most platforms show your own face throughout the call; humans aren’t designed to watch themselves talk for hours
+- Self-view anxiety — most platforms show your own face throughout the call; watching yourself talk for hours is cognitively costly in a way that has no in-person equivalent

 12 Tips to Reduce Video Call Fatigue